Python-GIS-book/site/source/part1/chapter-03/md/00-pandas-basics.md

 _**Figure 3.2**.
 The output CSV file opened in JupyterLab._

-Figure 3.2 shows how the file looks in a JupyterLab environment.
+Figure 3.2 shows the output file.
 As we can see, the first column contains the index value without any column name.
 Also the temperature values are represented as floating point number with a presision of 1 decimal.

-Let's see how we can modify these aspects of the output file using pandas and save the data again without the index, and with zero decimals converting the decimal numbers to integers.
+Let's see how we can modify these aspects of the output file using pandas and save the data again without the index, and with zero decimals.
 Omitting the index can be achieved using the `index=False` parameter.
 Decimal precision can be specified using the `float_format` parameter.
 Format text `"%.0f"` will set decimal precision to zero (while `"%.2f"` would set it to 2 decimals and so on).
 <!-- #endregion -->

 ```python editable=true jupyter={"outputs_hidden": false}